Buyer Database · Buyer / Distributor · Updated

 Does Fox Corp. accept unsolicited scripts or pitches?

-What budget ranges does Fox Corp. typically work with for acquisitions?
+What budget range does Fox Corp. work with for acquisitions?

 Does Fox Corp. acquire films or projects from film festivals?